Search the Portfolio

 ReliefSim Partner: Ronald Waldman- School of Public Health

-ReliefSim is a simulation of a humanitarian emergency scenario.
-Students play the role of a health relief director and have a team of people they assign to assess the situation and attempt to manage the health concerns of the crisis.
-The educational goal concerns the challenges arising from prioritizing assessments...
+ReliefSim is a unique, web-based training tool designed to create a believable representation of the decision-environment confronted by refugee camp managers during a humanitarian crisis.
+Students play the role of a health relief director and have a team of people they assign to assess the situation and attempt to manage...

 MORE ABOUT THIS PROJECT